mitchellvitez/config/README.md

 bash config.sh
 ```

-If on a mac, set iterm theme (preferences > profiles > colors) to "vital"
+If on a mac, set iterm theme (preferences > profiles > colors) to "vital", and restart for key repeat defaults to take hold

 ## Notes